 'Ann Ala' is an evergreen climber with dark green, undivided, oblong leaves 5-9cm long, heart-shaped at the base, with paler veins

-Toxicity All parts are somewhat toxic by ingestion
+Toxicity All parts are somewhat toxic by ingestion, contact may irritate skin

 All ratings refer to the UK growing conditions unless otherwise stated.
 Minimum temperature ranges (in degrees C) are shown in brackets

 Aspect South-facing or West-facing or North-facing or East-facing

 Exposure Exposed or Sheltered

 MoistureMoist but well-drained, Well-drained

 SoilChalk, Clay, Loam, Sand

 A climber that will thrive in any fertile soil, in sun or shade

 In summer, root semi-ripe cuttings of juvenile growth to obtain plants with a trailing habit

 Suggested planting locations and garden types